El Yunque Forest Fast Facts

 One-hour guided tours are offered from February through August starting at 10:30 a.m.
 (Other months depend on the availability of guides).

 A tour highlights the forest's history, geology and biodiversity.
-Maximum group size is w2, no minimum.
-The fee is US$5 for adults, US$3 for children.
+Maximum group size.

 El Yunque Temperatures